Learn a language.

 A calm rhythm

-This is how children connect with the characters — and language becomes part of that connection.
+Children attach to the characters — and language becomes part of that connection.

 Who it’s for